zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 But Patricia isn’t going to dress up as a clown.
 Sh e’s going to dress up her jeans “with a chic blouse.”
 A “blouse” (blouse) is a shir t that a woman wears.
 The adjective “chic” (chic) means fashionable or stylis h, something that makes it look appealing – in this case, a little more formal.
 Pat ricia says, “And then I’m going to accessorize with this necklace as a statement piece .”
 “To accessorize” (accessorize) means to wear other things such as je welry with your clothing to improve the appearance, to make it look better than  it would otherwise.

-Accessories include clothing, handbags, purses, sca rves, belts, other things that people wear or use with their clothing to improve t heir appearance.
+Accessories include clothing, handbags, purses, sca rves, belts, other things that people wear or use with their clothing to improve their appearance.
 Patricia is going to accessorize with a necklace.
 She calls the  necklace a “statement piece.”
 A statement piece is usually a very large, unusual piece of jewelry or other accessory that typically a woman would wear as some thing to improve her look,

 her appearance.
 A statement piece often draws a lot  of attention.
 It attracts your eye when you look at it.